snicholspa/tips_tricks_howtos/autonomous_database/select_ai_rag/select_ai_rag.md

     </copy>
     ```

-If you would like to see what Profiles exist and their attributes, execute the following SQL Statement
+2. To view the Profiles and their attributes, execute the following SQL Statement

     ```
     <copy>